Current Weather

 Weather Briefing

-VFRPalo Alto Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 4,500 feet and 10 SM visibility.
+VFRPalo Alto Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Note: This observation is 1 hours old and conditions may have changed.

 Wind Analysis